Secure Messaging through Reliance

 - Requesting consults.

-- Supporting patient transitions of care to other providers in the community, such as rehab facilities, nursing homes, surgery centers, etc.
+- Supporting patient transitions of care to other providers in the community, such as rehab facilities, nursing homes, surgery centers, or other organizations that coordinate services for the patient.

 Who can use Direct Messaging?

-Any health care provider and/or organization that provides health care services can apply for a Direct address and participate in Direct Messaging.
-In order to receive a Direct address, the provider or organization must be validated as an active and appropriately licensed health care provider.
+Any health care provider and/or organization that provides services can apply for a Direct address and participate in Direct Messaging.
+In order to receive a Direct address, the provider or organization must be validated as an active and appropriate provider.
 This is necessary to ensure that patient information is kept private and secure and clinical data can be exchanged in a trusted and safe manner compliant with HIPAA regulations.

 Do I need an EHR to use Direct Messaging?

-No, you and other providers do not need an electronic health record (EHR) system to use Reliance Direct Messaging.
+No, you and other authorized users do not need an electronic health record (EHR) system to use Reliance Direct Messaging.
 All you need is an Internet connection, a web browser and a Direct Messaging address.

 Is there a limit on Direct Messaging email accounts per organization?